rust-lang/rfcs/text/0000-target-tier-policy.md

   - This process may require one-time or semi-regular manual steps by the infrastructure team, such as registration or renewal of a signing key.
 Any such manual process must meet the approval of the infrastructure team.
+  - This process may require the execution of a legal agreement with the signature provider.
+Such a legal agreement may be revocable, but must not be otherwise onerous.
+Any such legal agreement must meet the approval of the infrastructure team.
+  - Changes to this process, or to any legal agreements involved, may cause a target to stop meeting this requirement.
   - This requirement exists to ensure that Rust builds, including nightly builds, can meet the necessary requirements to allow users to smoothly run the host tools.